bstellaceleste/OoH/README.md

 We use to this end the [Bochs](https://sourceforge.net/projects/bochs/files/bochs/2.6.11/) emulator.

 You have a [bochs](bochs) folder in the downloaded repo.
-In the installation [procedure](bochs/README.md) you will find how to emulate an launch a host using Bochs.
+In the installation [procedure](bochs/README.md) you will find how to emulate and launch a host using Bochs.

 Once the emulated host is launched, you can install Xen and create a virtual machine exactely as in the **SPML** Section, and follow the above guidelines to repeat the experiments.